Skip to content

 import { Interaction } from '../src/interaction/interaction.js';

-import { Stimulus } from '../src/interaction/stimulus.js';
+import { Stimulus } from '../src/stimulus/stimulus.js';

 const model = { name: 'gemini-2.0-flash', provider: 'google' };

-const interaction = new Interaction(model, "Analyze the attached files.");
+const interaction = new Interaction(model, stimulus);

 // Add file attachments